Bumblecito/pegascape-docker/README.md

 `-t`
 options is needed to attach a tty to container, in order to keep alive the node command

-Configure switch to access pegascape
+## Configure switch to access pegascape

-Modify your internet configuration on switch to use as primary and secondary the host IP of the machine which is used to launch pegascape.
-You won't be able to access to internet with this configuration, but pegascape will still be available in order to launch the deja-vu exploit.
+Modify your internet configuration on switch to use as primary and secondary to the device IP which is used to launch PegaScape.

 You can install Fake News with <a href="https://github.com/noahc3/fakenews-injector/releases/latest">Fake News Injector</a>

 ## Running PegaScape and Al-Azif PS4/PS5 self-hosting exploits with macvlan driver network

-You can run these images together into the same proyect with the same macvlan driver network with this `compose.yml`.
-Change the IPs to those of your router.
+You can run these images together into the same proyect within the same macvlan driver network with this `compose.yml`.
+Change IPs to those of your router.
 E.g. `192.168.1.254` to `192.168.0.1`.
+Remember to set the IP's as primary and secundary DNS addresses on your consoles internet settings, e.g. (according to this yml):

+* Nintendo Switch DNS Primary and Secundary address: `192.168.1.110`
+* Playstation 4 and/or Playstation 5 Primary DNS address: `192.168.1.111`

 ```yml
 ---